romagny13/DependencyInjectionWithNetCore3/README.md

 # DependencyInjectionWithNetCore3
- Show how to use Microsoft.Extensions as DI with Wpf in .Net Core 3 App
+Show how to use Microsoft.Extensions.DependencyInjection with Wpf in  App .Net Core 3